 Training and Simulation

-Simulation technology has been utilized in the Aerospace & Defense market for many years to train and prepare our military forces.
+Simulation technology has been utilized in the Aerospace & Defense industry for many years to train and prepare our military forces.
 Today, simulation technology is rapidly expanding in other industries, such as Healthcare, Automotive and Energy.
-In Healthcare, medical simulations involve mannequins with thousands of sensors on them used for training to improve patient outcomes.
+In Healthcare, medical simulations involve mannequins with thousands of sensors used for training to improve patient outcomes.
 In Automotive, simulators are used to test autonomous vehicles in different driving conditions, enabling developers to test on millions of road miles in a shorter period of time and at a lower cost.

 Effective training requires a system that provides true, high-fidelity simulation with response times closely matched to real-world scenarios.
-Real-Time Innovations (RTI) Connext DDS is the platform that brings distributed simulations together in a secure, high performance, scalable environment.
+Connext DDS is the platform that brings distributed simulations together in a secure, high performance, scalable environment.
 It is the world’s first data-centric framework to address security down to the individual data object level while maintaining real-time response.

 Oceanic drones operate under the world’s most extreme, unpredictable conditions.
 Communicating with these unmanned underwater vehicles in real-time presents unique challenges: distorted transmissions, limited underwater bandwidth and wifi to transmit video and telemetry recordings, stabilization of sensors and more.
 Building and operating these complex underwater operations can cost millions of dollars.

 Connext DDS delivers affordable, highly-reliable real-time connectivity from ocean floor to ship or land operations.
 Used by OpenROV and other leaders in oceanic exploration drones, Connext DDS is the communications framework for advanced, affordable underwater research and exploration.